Berengar of Tours

 - Was Berengar of Tours excommunicated, exiled, or executed?

-- Berengar of Tours was not executed or exiled, but he was excommunicated multiple times.
-He was repeatedly forced to recant his views under pressure from Church authorities.
-Despite these recantations, he continued to hold and teach his beliefs privately.
+- Berengar of Tours was not executed, but he was excommunicated multiple times.
+He was forced to recant his views on several occasions, although he continued to hold his beliefs privately.
+He was not exiled and spent his later years in relative obscurity.

 - Which council condemned Berengarianism, and what did it decide?